Signs of a Bad Realtor for Home Sellers

-Dual agency is probably one of the worst things a Realtor can do for a client who wants to sell his or her home.
-With dual agency, the Real Estate agent attempts to represent you, the seller, and the buyer, all at the same time which is technically impossible.
+Dual agency is probably one of the worst things a Realtor can do for a client who wants to sell their home.
+With dual agency, the Real Estate agent attempts to represent you, the seller, and the buyer, all at the same time, which is technically impossible.
 You cannot serve the best interests of both a buyer and a seller involved in the same transaction.

 These types of Realtors may use the same salesmanship skills to convince you otherwise, implying that the agent can serve the needs of both the seller and the buyer.
 Be warned – THEY CAN’T.

-In fact, in many states, there are laws requiring that a Realtor serving as a dual agent do nothing to jeopardize the interests of his or her client – which means the agent can say nothing on behalf of either party.
+In fact, in many states, laws require that a Realtor serving as a dual agent do nothing to jeopardize the interests of his or her client – which means the agent can say nothing on behalf of either party.
 So you end up paying commission for an agent that does nothing essentially.

 Imagine for a moment that you are selling your home.
 The real estate agent gets a phone call from the pretty internet advertisement they are running.
 Mr. & Mrs. Jones want to see your home.
 If you allow dual agency, the agent YOU hired will no longer be representing your best interests.By allowing dual agency, YOUR agent will become a NEUTRAL party.Click To Tweet

 What does this mean in the real world?
 Try the following: